 (b) DSRs with Energy Offer Curves

-(i) For each DSR that has submitted incremental and decremental Energy Offer Curves, ERCOT shall create a monotonically increasing proxy Energy Offer Curve.
+(i) For each DSR that has submitted incremental and decremental Energy Offer Curves, ERCOT shall create a monotonically non-decreasing proxy Energy Offer Curve.
 That curve must consist of the incremental Energy Offer Curve that reflects the available capacity above the Resource’s Output Schedule to its HSL and the decremental Energy Offer Curve that reflects the available capacity below the Resource’s Output Schedule to the LSL.
 The curve must be created as described below: